Route Schnellfahrstrecke Köln - Frankfurt Am Main

 • BR412 (Various ICE services, vital)

-• Siemens Desiro HC BR462 Rhein-Ruhr Express (Various RE services, very well recommended and the services would be unrealistic without it)
+• Siemens Desiro HC BR462 Rhein-Ruhr Express (Various RE services, vital)

 Reusable trains: